MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ## Bill of Materials (BOM)

 There are a handful of categories for the parts you need for this build.
 Please review all of them!
-The total BOM cost will come out to anywhere between $120 and $200 (NOT including the cost of a donor Game Boy Color console!) depending on the options you choose and potential deals you can get on certain parts.
-Note that with the exception of a few components from a donor Game Boy Color, *most* of the parts are brand new.
+The total BOM cost will come out to anywhere between $100 and $200 (NOT including the cost of a donor Game Boy Color console!) depending on the options you choose, which OEM parts you re-use, and any potential deals you can get on certain parts.
+Note that with the exception of a few components from a donor Game Boy Color, *most* of the electronic parts are brand new.

 ### I. Circuit Boards